esuleman/TFTutorials/README.md

 pip install tensorflow
 pip install tensorflow-datasets
 ```

-Be sure to have Python version 3.5 - 3.8

 TensorFlow-Datasets allows you to download and store datasets using the provided load() function.
 To download COCO, we will first need to activate the Python Console.
 Once you're there, run the following two commands.